NAS6mixfoolv/NAS6LIB/AdvancedReadMe.md

 # Homogeneous Coordinates and the bHomo Flag in N6LMatrix/N6LVector
 [Back to Table of contents](#table-of-contents)

+note:
+This is an explanation of homogeneous coordinates defined
+in the order w, x, y, z, ....
+The order is different, but the function is the same...
+NAS6LIB comes from the DirectX environment rather than OpenGL, and so employs a left-handed coordinate system,
+but right- and left-handed transformations should not pose any major problems if you are careful
+in their straightforward application and keep system-specific calculations properly isolated.

 This section explains how N6L handles homogeneous coordinates and the significance of the bHomo flag,
 which dictates special behaviors within the library.